-For on-premises solutions it is the County's preference to deploy as many components of the Solution to a shared virtualized infrastructure configured in a manner to meet the Selected Proposers system specifications.
+For on-premises Solutions, it is the County's preference to deploy as many components as possible of the Solution to a shared virtualized infrastructure configured in a manner to meet the Selected Proposers system specifications.

 The County desires all hardware and workstations to be purchased directly by the County.
-As such, no hardware or peripheral purchases are included within the Scope of Services of this RFP.
+As such, no hardware or peripheral purchases are included within the Scope of Services of this Solicitation.
 All equipment shall be installed according to manufacturer's requirements and configured to meet MDPD and County security policies.

-The County, in conjunction with the Selected Proposer, will conduct a hardware/infrastructure analysis based on the Selected Proposer recommendations.
+The County, in conjunction with the Selected Proposer, will conduct a hardware/infrastructure analysis based on the selected Proposer's recommendations.